buildingSMART/IFC4.x-IF/tests/STN01/Dataset/README.md

 ### Stationing values of the horizontal segments

 Railway designers are used to indicate the stationing values of the horizontal segments.
-In Figure 1. these values are indicated on the left side of the alignment.
+In the [Line layout](#line-layout) these values are indicated on the left side of the alignment.
 The values are the following.
 In the table the type of segment and the segment length both refer to the horizontal segment only.

 | # | Type of segment | From (mileage) | To (mileage) | Segment Length |